Ivan-Tang-3D/ViewRefer3D/README.md

   <img src="pipeline.png"/>
 </div>

-We release the code on the Sr3d Dataset soon.
+We have released the code on the Sr3d Dataset.

 ## Installation and Data Preparation
 Please refer the installation and data preparation from [referit3d](https://github.com/referit3d/referit3d).